geoarrow/geoarrow/format.md

-An array of MultiLineStrings is represented as a nested list array with two levels of outer nesting: each element of the array (MultiLineString) is a list of LineStrings, which consist itself of a list xy vertices (see above).
+An array of MultiLineStrings is represented as a nested list array with two levels of outer nesting: each element of the array (MultiLineString) is a list of LineStrings, which consist itself of a list coordinate vertices (see above).
 The child name of the outer list should be "linestrings"; the child name of the inner list should be "vertices".

 #### MultiPolygon